Counter Speech Fellowship

 4. What are the selection criteria?

 We look for passionate and creative teen leaders who wish to see the world as a more inclusive and kind place.
 There are no prerequisites in terms of fields of study.
-The final evaluation of applicants is based on their responses to the questions in a short application form.
+The final evaluation of applicants is based on their responses to the questions in a short application form and their performance in a group interview.

 5. How many fellows are selected?

-The Counter Speech Fellowship is extremely selective, with admit rates between 20-25%.
-We usually select 40-50 fellows for each cohort.
+The fellowship is designed to be extremely selective, with admit rates between 20-25%.
+We usually select 20-35 fellows for each cohort.
+In 2023, we will be running multiple cohorts in parallel - one in Delhi and 1-2 cohorts online.

 6. How long is the fellowship?

-The Counter Speech Fellowship is a two month commitment.
-After the fellowship launch, fellows meet every alternate week for a couple of hours.
+The fellowship is a five week commitment.
+After the fellowship launch, fellows meet every week for a couple of hours for skilling and mentorship sessions.
 Applicants are advised to refer to the detailed calendar here.

 7. How much time will I commit?

-On average, a student is expected to commit about 10 hours per week.
-This includes the online workshop sessions and mentorship check-ins, as well as time spent in content creation and advocacy for the allocated themes.
+On average, a student is expected to commit about 15 hours per week.
+This includes the online/offline workshop sessions and mentorship check-ins, as well as time spent in curating and implementing the campaign for the allocated theme.

 8. Do I take leave from school?